SamR1/FitTrackee/docsrc/source/features/workout.rst

 .. versionchanged:: 0.5.0 added full screen and reset control
 .. versionchanged:: 0.11.0 added heatmap for racket sports
 .. versionchanged:: 1.3.0 photos with coordinates are displayed on map
+.. versionchanged:: 1.4.0 added possibility to select a tile layer, when several tile provider are set

 | A map is displayed for workout with a file with the tile server set by the administrators (OpenStreetMap's standard tile layer by default).
 | Controls allow full screen view and position reset.